Skip to content

 All of it matters.

-ICE will get you about halfway there.
+Your ICE scores will get you about halfway there.
 For the rest of it (context-building), check out our Growth course: Experimental Marketing Strategy.

-We have an entire lesson dedicated to ICE, where we take you through team exercises and even provide cheat sheets and templates (like Catalyst):
+We have an entire lesson dedicated to the ICE scoring model, where we take you through team exercises and even provide cheat sheets and templates (like Catalyst):

 avatar